March 6, 2024

 And while virtual work is still the optimal way to ensure maximized productivity, offices should also be designed to support childcare needs.
 Even babies.

 Late last year we were looking at new office space.
 The layout had large window offices, and an open area that seemed to design itself for setting up a daycare.
 Small modular rooms could be built with a crib, Looking something like a sleeker version of this.60" X 108" X 89" SMALL PARTS INSPECTION ROOM WITH SLIDING DOOR AND OVERHEAD LIGHT QP7765 (parco-inc.com) Each with its own air filtering system.
 To minimize the chance of spreading diseases, the worst part of putting children into preschool care.
 Glass doors and baby monitors Nanit Pro Smart Baby Monitor | Tracks Sleep and Breathing would ensure eyes on the babes at all times.
 Babies sleep most of the day anyway, but maybe hire one person to assist in individual childcare.
-A crying baby would be a priority interrupt for a Mom, the support person would back Mom up.
+A crying baby would be a priority interrupt for a Mom, a support person would back Mom up.
+After 20+ years of working in finance, helping raise 2 children and now having 3 grandchildren to pamper, I can honestly say I prefer the challenges of a whining baby in the workplace to a whining employee.
+Maybe because I am also the person in church who hopes for a baby or child to remind us all that the most fervent prayer and reminder of our humanity comes from antsy and crying children.

 I think it is time we redefine the term "working Mom" into "Mom working".
 And build the office environment to support that.
 Flip the priority here, Mom first.
 Work second.

 It is surprising that no one is doing this now.
 Or if you know of anyone who is doing this, please reach out.
 I want to know more about it.
 As we did not move to the new office, and we have no Mom's now with babies But when we do, this is the plan.
+It will be more difficult to create a baby/toddler zone in our current office.
+But until we do that will be the CFO office.
+Where babies and kids will rule, and Warrior Women Moms will set the pace, make the place optimal for themselves and their kids.

 Connect with us and let us help you navigate your financial journey toward success.
 We're here to provide the expert guidance you need to thrive in today's dynamic business landscape.